chboudry/aml-secure-pipeline/README.md

    - ACR_SERVER
    - ACR_USER
    - ACR_PASSWORD
-1. Run the workflow trough Github UI.
+1. Run workflow "Build and Deploy GH Runner on ACI" from Github UI.

 Next steps are to trigger the ML pipeline from Github:
+1. Ideally those next steps should be split from previous infra repo and Actions so you shold redefine a app registration with permissions limited to AML topics.
 1. Define the following secrets in Github that are going to be use by Build and RUN ACI pipeline:
    - CLIENT_ID : the app registration client ID
    - TENANT_ID : your tenant ID
    - SUBSCRIPTION_ID : your subscription ID
    - LOCATION
    - RG_NAME_ML
+   - WORKSPACE_NAME
+1. Run workflow "Trigger ML Pipeline" from Github UI.